cabrera-ziri/cluster-rotation/README.md

-# Derive cluster rotation with intrinsic scatter Using MCMC
+# Derive cluster rotation with intrinsic scatter using MCMC

 This repository contains a Python script to model the rotation of a cluster.
 For this we fit a sine function to data with uncertainties using Markov Chain Monte Carlo (MCMC) via the emcee package.
 The script also models the intrinsic scatter around the sine function.